Recording influenza vaccinations on the National Immunisation Register

 Other influenza vaccination settings

-The Ministry is working towards expanding access to ImmuniseNow in the future for other influenza vaccination settings such as DHB staff health clinics.
+The Ministry is working towards expanding access to immunisation records as part of the development of the National Immunisation Solution for other influenza vaccination settings such as DHB staff health clinics.

 Occupational health providers are expected to notify a person’s general practice when they have administered an influenza vaccine so their records can be updated.